Skip to main content

 —Anaïs Nin

-We offer a complimentary 15-minute introduction via Zoom or telephone for you to get a sense of us and ask any questions you may have, and that allows us all to decide if it seems like a good fit.
+I offer a complimentary 15-minute introductory Zoom call for you to get a sense of me and ask any questions you may have.
+This also allows us to decide if it seems like a good fit.

-We use a HIPAA-compliant electronic health record in our practice, not unlike what most of us use when we see our doctor.
-When we set up your initial appointment, you will receive a private link to our secure client portal via email.
-You can complete all basic intake paperwork, including electronic signatures, in the portal.
+I use a HIPAA-compliant electronic health record in my practice, not unlike what most of us use when we see our doctor.
+When we set up your initial appointment, you will receive a private link to my secure client portal via email (look for an email from support@sessionshealth.com).
+You can complete all intake paperwork, including electronic signatures, in the portal.
 For future reference, there is a link to the portal for established clients in the top right corner of this website.

-At your first appointment, we will focus on assessing your concerns and beginning to develop a plan for addressing them.
+At your first appointment, I will focus on assessing your concerns and beginning to develop a plan for addressing them.

 Fees

-Evanston Relational Psychotherapy accepts Zelle (a bank-to-bank payment platform that has many member banks), checks, or cash (when in-person), due at the time of service.
-We are not set up to take credit cards.
+My session fee is $225.
+I accept Zelle (a bank-to-bank payment platform that has many member banks), checks, or cash (when in-person), due at the time of service.
+I am not set up to take credit cards.

 Insurance